Adam Boqvist

-Adam Boqvist (born 15 August 2000) is a Swedish professional ice hockey defenceman for the Columbus Blue Jackets of the National Hockey League (NHL).
-He was selected eighth overall by the Chicago Blackhawks in the 2018 NHL Entry Draft.
+Adam Boqvist (born 15 August 2000) is a Swedish professional ice hockey player who is a defenceman for the New York Islanders of the National Hockey League (NHL).
+He was selected eighth overall by the Chicago Blackhawks in the 2018 NHL entry draft.

 Playing career

-Boqvist made his Swedish Hockey League debut with Brynäs IF on 21 September 2017.
+Boqvist made his Swedish Hockey League (SHL) debut with Brynäs IF on 21 September 2017.

-Following the 2018 NHL Entry Draft, where he was selected eight overall, Boqvist signed a three-year, entry-level contract with the Chicago Blackhawks.
+Following the 2018 NHL entry draft, where he was selected eight overall, Boqvist signed a three-year, entry-level contract with the Chicago Blackhawks.
 On 5 July 2018, the London Knights of the Ontario Hockey League (OHL) announced that Boqvist would join the team for the 2018–19 season.
 Boqvist scored his first NHL career goal in a 3–2 win over the Anaheim Ducks on 3 November 2019.

 On 23 July 2021, Boqvist, along with multiple draft picks, was traded to the Columbus Blue Jackets in exchange for Seth Jones and multiple draft picks.
 On 6 July 2022, Boqvist signed a three-year, $7.8 million contract extension with the Blue Jackets.

+On 30 June 2024, the Blue Jackets placed Boqvist on unconditional waivers for a buyout; he successfully cleared and had the final year of his contract bought out, making him an unrestricted free agent.
+Boqvist had struggled with injuries during his three seasons with the Blue Jackets.

+On 9 July 2024, Boqvist signed a one-year, $775,000 contract with the Florida Panthers, joining his older brother, Jesper who had also signed with the Panthers.
+Adam skated in 18 games for Florida during the 2024-25 season, recording six points.

+On 31 January 2025, the New York Islanders claimed Boqvist off waivers from the Panthers.
+He played the remainder of the season for the Islanders, appearing in 17 games.

+On 30 May 2025, the Islanders re-signed Boqvist to a one-year, $850,000 contract extension.

 Personal life

-Adam's older brother Jesper Boqvist is a centre for the New Jersey Devils.
+Adam's older brother Jesper Boqvist is a centre for the Florida Panthers.